Introduction to While Loop in Java

 While (Boolean Condition)

-Here, after a while keyword, we give condition in brackets.
-If this condition returns true then the code written under curly braces will be executed.
-So as to terminate the while loop the condition needs to be updated every time the loop is executed.
+Here, after a while keyword, we give conditions in brackets.
+If this condition returns true, then the code written under curly braces will be executed.
+So as to terminate the while loop, the condition needs to be updated every time the loop is executed.
 The syntax for this is provided below:

 While (Boolean Condition)